 Life is not obligated to give you exactly what you expect, hope for, or think is best.
 Our desire for peace of mind isn’t usually fulfilled in the manner we planned, but that doesn’t mean it isn’t teaching us exactly what we need to get to where we ultimately want to be.

 Each moment is a fresh opportunity to find beauty in the natural progression of things.
-When you feel knocked down, the lesson–in one form or another–is always to get back up, maybe this time with a little more fire.
+When you feel knocked down, the lesson, in one form or another, is always to get back up, maybe this time with a little more fire.

 “True and lasting inner peace can never be found in external things.
 It can only be found within.
 And then, once we find and nurture it with ourselves, it radiates outward.” – Buddha